-- Always dress with full length in mind, including shoes and socks in your wardrobe consideration.
-Shoe styles should be simple and non distracting
+- Always dress in a full length in mind, including shoes and socks in your wardrobe consideration.
+Shoe styles should be simple and not distracting

-- We normally recommend wearing minimal jewelry for your portrait.
-Jewelry that you wear on a daily basis is fine.
-If you do wear jewelry, it should be kept simple and it’s color should be neutral and non-distracting.
+- We usually recommend wearing minimal jewelry for your portrait.
+Jewelry that you wear on a daily basis is excellent.
+If you do wear jewelry, it should be kept simple, and its color should be neutral and non-distracting.

-- Apply makeup and style your hair as you normally would.
-Now is not the time to try out a new haircut or a new style of make-up that you aren’t comfortable with.
+- Apply makeup and style your hair as you usually would.
+Now is not the time to try out a new haircut or a unique style of makeup that you aren’t comfortable with.